antfu/talks/2023-10-18/src/slides.md

 <h1 flex="~ gap-2">
   <NuxtDevTools h-8/>
   <span font-bold>1.0</span>
-  <span v-click>released Today</span>
+  <span v-click>released NOW</span>
 </h1>

 <div v-click op60 text-2xl mt--3>And will be shipped by default in Nuxt 3.8 soon</div>

 <!--
-So that said, Nuxt DevTools will be released later today, and it will be shipped by default in Nuxt 3.8 very soon.
+So that said, Nuxt DevTools 1.0 will be released now, and it will be shipped by default in Nuxt 3.8 very soon.
 -->

 ---